Waco siege: February 28

-The FBI's siege
+FBI siege

 ATF agents established contact with Koresh and others inside the compound after they withdrew.
 The FBI took command soon after as a result of the deaths of federal agents, placing Jeff Jamar, head of the Bureau's San Antonio field office, in charge of the siege as Site Commander.
 The FBI Hostage Rescue Team (HRT) was headed by HRT Commander Richard Rogers, who had previously been criticized for his actions during the Ruby Ridge incident.
 As at Ruby Ridge, Rogers often overrode the Site Commander at Waco and had mobilized both the Blue and Gold HRT tactical teams to the same site, which ultimately created pressure to resolve the situation tactically due to lack of HRT reserves.

 At first, the Davidians had telephone contact with local news media, and Koresh gave phone interviews.
-The FBI cut Davidian communication to the outside world.
+The FBI then cut Davidian communication to the outside world.
 For the next 51 days, communication with those inside was by telephone by a group of 25 FBI negotiators.
 The final Justice Department report found that negotiators criticized the tactical commanders for undercutting negotiations.

 In the first few days, the FBI believed they had made a breakthrough when they negotiated with Koresh an agreement that the Branch Davidians would peacefully leave the compound in return for a message, recorded by Koresh, being broadcast on national radio.
 The broadcast was made, but Koresh then told negotiators that God had told him to remain in the building and "wait".
 Despite this, soon afterwards negotiators managed to facilitate the release of 19 children, ranging in age from five months to 12 years old, without their parents.
 However, 98 people remained in the building.
-The children were then interviewed by the FBI and Texas Rangers, some for hours at a time.
+The children were interviewed by the FBI and Texas Rangers, some for hours at a time.
 Allegedly, the children had been physically and sexually abused long before the standoff.
-This was the key justification offered by the FBI (both to then President Bill Clinton and to Attorney General Janet Reno) for launching tear gas attacks to force the Branch Davidians out of the compound.
+This was the key justification offered by the FBI (both to then President Bill Clinton and to Attorney General Janet Reno) for launching CS gas attacks to force the Branch Davidians out of the compound.